The Night of the Hunter (film): Related works

 In 1974, film archivists Robert Gitt and Anthony Slide retrieved several boxes of photographs, sketches, memos, and letters relating to the film from Laughton's widow Elsa Lanchester for the American Film Institute.
 Lanchester also gave the Institute over 80,000 feet of rushes and outtakes from the filming.
 In 1981, this material was sent to the UCLA Film and Television Archive where, for the next 20 years, they were edited into a two-and-half hour documentary that premiered in 2002, at UCLA's Festival of Preservation.

 The film was remade in 1991 as a TV movie starring Richard Chamberlain.

+The band Cardiacs have referenced the movie on numerous occasions.
+On their 1999 album Guns, the songs "Clean That Evil Mud Out Your Soul" and "Wind and Rains Is Cold" both feature lyrics derived from dialogue from the movie.
+The cover art of their 1996 album Sing to God is also a homage to the opening shot of the film.

-In 2020, it was reported that Universal Pictures is working on a remake of the film set in the present day, and being written by Matt Orton.
+In 2020, it was reported that Universal Pictures was working on a remake of the film set in the present day, and being written by Matt Orton.

+In 2023, The Libertines released a single titled "Night of the Hunter", which takes its title from the film and contains several lyrical allusions to its characters and plot.
+Peter Doherty, who co-wrote the song, said to the NME:

+"We got the title from Charles Laughton’s directorial debut Night Of The Hunter starring Robert Mitchum as a preacher with ‘LOVE’ and ‘HATE’ tattooed on his knuckles."